leptonai/leptonai/README.md

 ```shell
 pip install -U leptonai
 ```
-Then, launch a HuggingFace model, say `gpt2`, in one line of code:
+This installs the `leptonai` python library, as well as the commandline interface `lep`.
+You can then launch a HuggingFace model, say `gpt2`, in one line of code:

 ```python
 lep photon run --name gpt2 --model hf:gpt2 --local
 ```

-If you have access to the Llama2 model ([apply for access here](https://huggingface.co/meta-llama/Llama-2-7b)) and youh have a reasonably sized GPU, you can launch it with:
+If you have access to the Llama2 model ([apply for access here](https://huggingface.co/meta-llama/Llama-2-7b)) and you have a reasonably sized GPU, you can launch it with:

 ```python
 # hint: you can also write `-n` and `-m` for short